Function Call

 String

-Returns a string with leading and trailing whitespace removed.
+Returns the string with leading and trailing spaces removed.

 @len